themarkappleby/onion-os-random-rom/README.md

 ![Random Game](RandomGame/icon.png)

-# Onion OS - Random ROM
+# Random Game App for Onion OS

 A custom app for Miyoo Mini's [Onion OS](https://github.com/OnionUI/Onion/wiki).
 Running the app will instantly start a random game from your collection.
-Perfect for when you're feeling overwhelemed with options and not sure what to play.
+Perfect for when you're feeling overwhelmed with options and are not sure what to play next.

 ## Installation